dyarleniber/kong-api-gateway-poc/k8s/README.md

 A proof of concept for setting up Kong API Gateway on Kubernetes using declarative configuration (DB-less) and custom Typescript plugins.

 Kong is a highly configurable piece of software that can be deployed in a number of different ways, depending on your use-case.
-All combinations of various runtimes, databases and configuration methods are supported by [this Helm chart](https://github.com/Kong/charts/tree/main/charts/kong).

 **The recommended deployment approach is to use the Ingress Controller based configuration along-with DB-less mode.**

-For more details, see [How to Install on Kubernetes with Helm](https://docs.konghq.com/gateway/2.8.x/install-and-run/helm/) and the [readme file in the chart repository](https://github.com/Kong/charts/blob/main/charts/kong/README.md).
+For more details, see [Kubernetes Ingress Controller Design](https://docs.konghq.com/kubernetes-ingress-controller/2.7.x/concepts/design/), [Getting started with the Kubernetes Ingress Controller](https://docs.konghq.com/kubernetes-ingress-controller/2.7.x/guides/getting-started/), [Setting up custom plugin in Kubernetes environment](https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/setting-up-custom-plugins/), [Use Plugins With Containers](https://docs.konghq.com/gateway/latest/plugin-development/pluginserver/plugins-kubernetes/), [Installing your plugin](https://docs.konghq.com/gateway/3.0.x/plugin-development/distribution/), [Plugins in Other Languages](https://docs.konghq.com/gateway/2.8.x/reference/external-plugins/) and [Plugins in Javascript/TypeScript](https://docs.konghq.com/gateway/3.0.x/plugin-development/pluginserver/javascript/).
+The official Kong Ingress Controller is open-source and available on [this GitHub repository](https://github.com/Kong/kubernetes-ingress-controller).

+Kong can be installed on many systems.
+For Kubernetes, it can be installed [using YAML Manifests](https://docs.konghq.com/gateway/3.0.x/install/kubernetes/kubectl/)  or [using a Helm Chart](https://docs.konghq.com/gateway/3.0.x/install/kubernetes/helm-quickstart/).

 ## Local setup

-To clone and run this POC, you’ll need to have npm, Git, Docker, Kubernetes, [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl), [Helm](https://helm.sh/), and [kind](https://kind.sigs.k8s.io) installed on your computer.
+To clone and run this POC, you’ll need to have Git, Docker, [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl), and [minikube](https://github.com/kubernetes/minikube) installed on your computer.

 - Clone this repository
 ```shell